Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

-Each element of the pieces' group is checked if it is black and in either left, right or up and down position of the clicked element.
-If there is such element, the founded black piece is returned.
+For each piece we check whether in its neighbourhood there is a a black piece and its position relative to the clicked element.
+If a black piece is found it is returned as the result of the function.

-After detecting if there is a black element in the close neighborhood, all we need to do now is to switch positions of those two (selected and black) pieces.
+After detecting if there is a black element in the neighborhood, all we need to do now is to switch positions of these two (selected and black) pieces.

 {% highlight js %}